The Best ISO Editor Software in 2025: A Real-World Comparison

 Cons:

-• No built-in burning capabilities
+• No built-in disc burning (use OS tools)

 Best for: Users who want a modern, straightforward tool that works the same way on Windows and macOS.